George Martin (organist): Works

 Martin is perhaps best known for his hymn tune "St. Helen" (commonly used for the hymn "Lord, enthroned in heavenly splendour").
 He was a composer, mostly of church music, which included a Te Deum in A, performed at the Thanksgiving Service held on the steps of the Cathedral in Queen Victoria's Diamond Jubilee year.

 Martin transcribed Sir Edward Elgar's 1897 work "Imperial March" for organ, in which form it is still frequently played by many concert organists, often as an encore.
 It is, in this form, possibly better known than in the original orchestral arrangement, which (outside England) is only occasionally performed - organist Simon Preston's 1964 recording on the organ of Westminster Abbey is one well-known version.

 He also wrote a primer on "The Art of Training Choir Boys" which became a standard work on the subject.

 Awards and honours

 Martin was given a knighthood in the 1897 Diamond Jubilee Honours.
-He was appointed a Member (4th class) of the Royal Victorian Order in the November 1902 Birthday Honours list, and was invested with the insignia by King Edward VII at Buckingham Palace on 18 December 1902.
+He was appointed a Member (4th class) of the Royal Victorian Order in the November 1902 Birthday Honours list.
+He was invested with the insignia by King Edward VII at Buckingham Palace on 18 December 1902.